cdktf/cdktf-provider-launchdarkly/docs/featureFlagEnvironment.python.md

 - *Type:* typing.Union[int, float]

-Index of the variation to serve if a user_target is matched.
+The index of the variation to serve if a user target value is matched.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.13.4/docs/resources/feature_flag_environment#variation FeatureFlagEnvironment#variation}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.14.0/docs/resources/feature_flag_environment#variation FeatureFlagEnvironment#variation}

 ---